CORONA VIRUS & AVAILABILITY

 Hypnosis is a natural state of heightened awareness, frequently associated with relaxation, where you are able to open yourself to suggestions and can make use of your imagination to help you make positive changes in your life.
 These suggestions are made to your subconscious mind, which is infinitely more powerful than your conscious mind.
 Your subconscious mind accounts for about 90% of your mind's potential and will always 'win' over your conscious mind.

-The power of the sub-conscious...it is possible for hypnotherapists to work with both the conscious and sub-conscious mind and by doing so, enable you to make the positive changes required for a happier and more satisfying life.
+It is possible for hypnotherapists to work with both the conscious and sub-conscious mind and by doing so, enable you to make the positive changes required for a happier and more satisfying life.
 What I ask is that you are fully committed to making the internal changes required to address your issues, which can often require a great deal of hard work on both my part and yours.
 This includes carrying out the life based exercises in between therapy sessions that I set for you to do, and attending therapy until a joint decision to discharge you has been reached.
-I will always promote independence and self-reliance on the strategies and techniques I have taught you to use.
+I will always promote independence and self-reliance on the strategies and techniques I have taught you to use and as such won't keep you in therapy any longer than I can add value.

-Remember I offer psychotherapy/CBT, EMDR, EFT, NLP and the full range of counselling and coaching services to help our clients achieve their desired outcomes; so whatever the presenting problem I am generally able to help those committed to helping themselves.
+Remember I offer psychotherapy - CBT, Clinical Hypnotherapy, EMDR, BWRT, EFT, NLP and the full range of counselling and coaching services to help my clients achieve their desired outcomes; so whatever the presenting problem I am generally able to help those committed to helping themselves.

 FAQs about Hypnotherapy - Why Choose Hypnotherapy?